MOCSCTF/CTF-Write-UP/OSINT/SyskronSecurityCTF2020 - Sightseeing again/Readme.md

 go to Goole Maps. there is a blue building and primarily match the photo.
 ![img](./img/10.PNG)

-looking around this place. there are four chimney in the right conner.
+looking around this place. there are four chimneys in the right conner.
 ![img](./img/11.PNG)

 Bingo!!